Search: 2324 results

 "You are to bring your brother Aaron, along with his sons, from among the Israelis so they can serve as priests for me: that is, Aaron and his sons Nadab, Abihu, Eleazar, and Ithamar.

-It will have two joining shoulder pieces at its two edges, so that it can be fastened.
+It must have two shoulder pieces attached to its two edges so that it can be joined together.

 Fasten it to a cord of blue yarn so it can be placed on the turban; the medallion is to be on the front of the turban.